Tell us about your disability

 The sooner we know about your disability the sooner we can begin to assist you.

-You can include details of your disability via your UCAS application, but if you haven't you can get in touch with us directly as an applicant.
+You can include details of your disability via your UCAS application or on enrolment but if you haven't you can get in touch with us directly at any point.

 If you told us about your disability when you applied, we will contact you to find out more about your support needs.
 If you have yet to hear from us, please feel free to make contact with us to allow us the opportunity to begin discussing your support needs.